MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

          ...
     ```

     The `ClusterResourcePlacementOverridden` condition indicates whether the resource override was successfully applied to the selected resources in the clusters.
-Each cluster maintains its own `Applicable Cluster Resource Overrides` list, which contains the cluster resource override snapshot if relevant.
+Each cluster maintains its own `Applicable Cluster Resource Overrides` list.
+This list contains the snapshot of the cluster resource override, if relevant.
 Individual status messages for each cluster indicate whether the override rules were successfully applied.

 ### [Portal](#tab/azure-portal)